 Per Hennepin County ordinance, cities are required to provide the opportunity for single-family to fourplex residential households to participate in curbside collection of organic material.
 View the Frequently Asked Questions PDF about Golden Valley's organics recycling program.

-Golden Valley's residential curbside organics recycling service includes weekly pick-up of food scraps, greasy or soiled paper products, and other compostable products through a .
+Golden Valley's residential curbside organics recycling service includes weekly pick-up of food scraps, greasy or soiled paper products, and other compostable products through a contract with Republic Services.
 It is available to all Golden Valley residents living in single-family through four-plex households.

-Residents are charged $34 ($5.66 per month) on their quarterly utility bill which pays for organics recycling.
+Residents are charged $17 on their quarterly utility bill which pays for organics recycling.
 Residents are also charged $17 per quarter for traditional recycling services.
 Starting April 2023, these rates will increase to $18 per quarter.
 These charges also pay for annual waste and recycling programs like Mighty Tidy Day, Spring Brush Pick-Up, and Fall Leaf Drop-Off.
-Residents are not able to opt-out of the quarterly recycling fee.
+Residents are not able to opt-out of the quarterly recycling fees.

 Call 763-972-3335 if you have questions or want to make arrangements to request or return an organics cart.
 Keep in mind you will still be billed for the program if you return your cart.
 If you have questions about billing for the organics recycling program, call the City Finance Department at 763-593-8013.

 - Request an organics recycling cart from Republic Services if you do not have one (call 763-972-3335).

 - Use a small container to collect food scraps in your kitchen (and compostable bags if you prefer to line your container).

 - Educate yourself, your family, and/or housemates about proper waste sorting to prevent contamination.